 The wide area the Army of the Potomac occupied also strained communication.
 On the letter to Howard, Meade added “- I don’t know what we are going to do.
 I have had no communications from headquarters for three days.”
-So Meade, commanded an infantry corps on the front line, at a critical sector.
+Consider Meade commanded an infantry corps on the front line at a critical sector.
 Some of his troops fought in Loudoun Valley.
 And he had received no communications.
 (Although I’d point out Meade had received instructions to support the Cavalry a few days earlier, though indirectly.)

 However, the army headquarters was communicating instructions to the engineers at Edwards Ferry.
 Chief of Staff Major-General Daniel Butterfield asked if Captain Charles Turnbull could put a bridge over Goose Creek near its mouth.
 Butterfield also inquired about blazing a road from the pontoon bridge to the camps of Howard’s Eleventh Corps.
 The bridge and road were logical additions to allow Howard, at a rather remote location, to draw supplies from across the Potomac.
 The additions would also allow for rapid movement of that corps should Hooker decide to move across the Potomac, which was a growing possibility on June 22.
 Butterfield also noted that “General Wadsworth is bridging Goose Creek near the pike,” but was not specific to the location or construction.
 I’ve placed a small blue line on the map with my guess Wadsworth’s bridge was at the site of the turnpike bridge.